U.S., British Ambassadors Wager On World Cup Game

 Good morning, sir.

-Ambassador LOUIS SUSMAN (Court of Saint James): Good afternoon here.
+LOUIS SUSMAN: Good afternoon here.
 But good morning there.

 AMOS: And British ambassador to the United States, Sir Nigel Sheinwald, is with me in Washington.

-Ambassador NIGEL SHEINWALD (United State): Good morning.
+NIGEL SHEINWALD: Good morning.
 I have the home advantage, I see.

 AMOS: Indeed.
 Ambassador Sheinwald, what do you have on the table?